 The Consumer Financial Protection Bureau (CFPB), created in 2011, is a key element of post-crisis U.S. financial regulation, as well as the subject of intense debate.
 While some have praised the agency, citing the benefits of consumer financial protection, others argue that its activities involve high compliance costs, increase uncertainty and legal risk, and ultimately reduce the availability of financial services for consumers.
-We present new evidence on whether the CFPB’s supervisory and enforcement activities have significantly affected the supply of mortgage credit, or had other effects on bank risk-taking and profitability.
+We contribute to this debate by investigating empirically whether the CFPB’s supervisory and enforcement activities have significantly affected the supply of mortgage credit, or had other effects on bank risk-taking and profitability

 Are stock returns predictable?
 This question is a perennially popular subject of debate.
 In this post, we highlight some results from our recent working paper, where we investigate the matter.
 Rather than focusing on a single object like the forecasted mean or median, we look at the entire distribution of stock returns and find that the realized volatility of stock returns, especially financial sector stock returns, has strong predictive content for the future distribution of stock returns.
 This is a robust feature of the data since all of our results are obtained with real-time analyses using stock return data since the 1920s.
 Motivated by this result, we then evaluate whether the banking system appears healthier today, and if recent regulatory reforms have helped.